htsmto/OmicsBridge/docs/index.md

 git clone https://github.com/Immune-Regulation-in-Cancer/OmicsBridge.git
 cd OmicsBridge
 ```

-Alternatively, you can download the ZIP file from the repository and extract it manually.
-Note: You may be prompted to install `git-lfs` when cloning the repository.
+> Note: You may be prompted to install `git-lfs` when cloning the repository.
 For installation instructions, please refer to [the official Git LFS website](https://git-lfs.com/).

 Next, download the necessary data (`00_Clinical_dataset.tar.gz` and `00_Expression_data_all.tar.gz`) from [Zendo](https://doi.org/10.5281/zenodo.16410489), uncompress and place the folders in the `OmicsBridge` directory: